minprog/webprogrammeren/flask/60 finance/finance.md

 Open up `app.py`.
 Atop the file are a bunch of imports, among them CS50's SQL module and a few helper functions.
 More on those soon.

-After configuring [Flask](http://flask.pocoo.org/), notice how this file disables caching of responses (provided you're in debugging mode, which you are by default on CS50 IDE), lest you make a change to some file but your browser not notice.
+After configuring [Flask](http://flask.pocoo.org/), notice how this file disables caching of responses, lest you make a change to some file but your browser not notice.
 Notice next how it configures [Jinja](http://jinja.pocoo.org/) with a custom "filter," `usd`, a function (defined in `helpers.py`) that will make it easier to format values as US dollars (USD).
 It then further configures Flask to store [sessions](http://flask.pocoo.org/docs/1.0/quickstart/#sessions) on the local filesystem (i.e., disk) as opposed to storing them inside of (digitally signed) cookies, which is Flask's default.
 The file then configures CS50's SQL module to use `finance.db`, a SQLite database whose contents we'll soon see!

 Thereafter are a whole bunch of routes, only two of which are fully implemented: `login` and `logout`.
 Read through the implementation of `login` first.
 Notice how it uses `db.execute` (from CS50's library) to query `finance.db`.
 And notice how it uses `check_password_hash` to compare hashes of users' passwords.
 Finally, notice how `login` "remembers" that a user is logged in by storing his or her `user_id`, an INTEGER, in `session`.
 That way, any of this file's routes can check which user, if any, is logged in.
 Meanwhile, notice how `logout` simply clears `session`, effectively logging a user out.